 PM Lee Hsien Loong at the launch of the Religious Rehabilitation Group Majulah Gallery

-PM Lee Hsien Loong | 3 May 2023
+SM Lee Hsien Loong | 3 May 2023

-Transcript of Speech by Prime Minister Lee Hsien Loong at the official launch of the Religious Rehabilitation Group (RRG) Majulah Gallery at the revitalised Khadijah Mosque on 3 May 2023.
+Transcript of speech by Prime Minister Lee Hsien Loong at the official launch of the Religious Rehabilitation Group (RRG) Majulah Gallery at the revitalised Khadijah Mosque on 3 May 2023.

 RRG Co-Chairmen Ustaz Mohd Hasbi Hassan and Ustaz Dr Mohamed Ali